 Categories

 When you log a message, it is dispatched to all loggers whose categories are prefixes of the category of the logger.
-For example, if you log a message with the category ["my-app", "my-module", "my-submodule"]
+For example, if you log a message with the category ["my-app", "my-module", "my-submodule"], it is dispatched to loggers whose categories are ["my-app"] and ["my-app", "my-module"].

-This behavior allows you to control the verbosity of log messages by setting the log level of loggers at different levels of the category hierarchy.
+This behavior allows you to control the verbosity of log messages by setting the lowestLevel of loggers at different levels of the category hierarchy.

 Here's an example of setting log levels for different categories: